 Which are the 10 best and most popular search engines in the World?
 Besides Google and Bing there are other search engines that many not be so well known but still serve millions of search queries per day.

 It may be a shocking surprise for many people but Google is not the only search engine available today on the Internet!
 In fact there are a number of search engines that try to remove Google from its throne but none of them is ready (yet) to even pose a threat.
-Nevertheless, there are search engines that are worth considering and the top 10 are presented below.
+Nevertheless, there are search engines that are worth considering and the top 10 are presented below after the break.

 - Google – No need for further introductions.
 The search engine giant holds the first place in search with a stunning difference of 45% from second in place Bing.
 According to the latest comscore report (October 2012) 69.5% of searches were powered by Google and 25% by Bing.
 Google is also dominating the mobile/tablet search engine market share with 89%!

 - Bing – Bing is Microsoft’s attempt to challenge Google in the area of search but despite their efforts they still did not manage to convince users that their search engine can produce better results than Google.